 Emlaghmore is ideally placed for anyone wishing to enjoy an activity holiday in Connemara.
-All of the following activities are within easy driving distance of the Cottage and right on the Wild Atlantic Way a great way to explore the west coast of Ireland.
+All of the following activities are within easy driving distance of the Cottage and right on the Wild Atlantic Way, a great way to explore the west coast of Ireland.
 Please just ask us for details, if you cannot find what you are looking for.
-Some very useful up to date information Connemara events calendar
+Some very useful up to date information here Connemara events calendar

 Kayaking,Windsurfing, Kitesurfing, Surfing and Scuba diving

 Emlaghmore is surrounded by safe beaches.
 The nearest sandy beach is less than a mile away.
 Some of the beaches are perfect for Surfing, Paddle boarding, Kite surfing, Body surfing, Kayaking, Wind surfing or Fishing, and some are perfect for picking up shells and picnics.
 If you are bringing boards, there is room to store them undercover.
 Drying space, and a tumble dryer.
 Two of the country’s best adventure centres are not far away and can be found here (guided outdoor adventures )and at Delphi, where they offer daily and weekly courses for Sailing, windsurfing, Orienteering, Bungee jumping, waterskiing and clay pigeon shooting, amongst others, for adults and children.
 Clifden has private guided activities including Hillwalking, rock climbing, Kayaking, and Surfing – all equipment is provided.
 There is the Scuba Dive West Centre which offers courses for all levels.
-At the cottage there is space to store your boards/kayaks under cover, drying space and a tumble dryer.
+For guests at Emlaghmore cottage there is space to store your boards/kayaks under cover, drying space and a tumble dryer.

 Deep sea, shore and game fishing